This article is part of a larger series on VoIP.

 - Video API: Different providers will have different limits on the number of call or meeting participants.
 For instance, RingCentral has a cap of 200 users.
 The API enables access to meetings via browsers through webRTC technology.
 This removes the need for a downloaded app.

 - Email API: Send automated messages, like account creation, shipping notifications, or password recovery, to customers’ email inboxes.
 Maximize it for marketing efforts, such as monthly newsletters and product recommendations.
 Create custom triggers to send the right messages to your audience at the right time.

 Most CPaaS providers have visual editors that help you build communication features, such as SMS surveys, IVR, and call forwarding, even without technical expertise.
 These editors have drag-and-drop interfaces, making them easy to use for those without a coding background.
 Popular CPaaS provider Vonage has this kind of design studio, where you’re able to create IVR systems effortlessly.

 Most CPaaS solutions support common programming languages, namely:

 To keep track of user interactions, CPaaS solutions provide access to historical and real-time reports.
 The platforms feature dashboards, where you see what’s happening in each communication channel.

 The data presented in these dashboards are organized visually, in graphs, charts, or tables, for easy reference.
 They provide information that helps businesses evaluate key performance indicators (KPIs).

-For instance, for voice API, the typical data points are the total number of calls, call duration, and disconnect reason.
+For voice API, the typical data points are the total number of calls, call duration, and disconnect reason.
 For messaging, you’ll find the total number of messages, the number of messages sent, and the number of messages received.
 Draw actionable steps in improving communications with these data points.